RackHD/docs/docs/monorail/tasks.rst

         }
     }

 The primary difference between the Install CoreOS task and the Install Ubuntu task is the profile value, which is the ipxe template that specifies which installer images an installation target should download.

 Jobs
 ------
-A job is, at its most basic, a subclass with a run function that can be referenced by a string.
+A job is, at its most basic, a javascript subclass with a run function that can be referenced by a string.
 When a new task is created, and all of its validation and setup logic handled, the remainder of its responsibility is to instantiate a new job class instance for its specified job (passing down the options provided in the definition to the